Jerry-Lees/bigscan/README.md

 - **Password** (optional): Third column, leave empty to use command line `--pass` or prompt
 - **Headers**: Optional, script auto-detects headers
 - **Empty rows**: Automatically skipped

+**Security Note**: Including passwords in CSV files is not recommended for security reasons, though it may be necessary for automation or convenience.
+If you do store passwords in CSV files, ensure they are properly secured with restrictive file permissions (e.g., `chmod 600 devices.csv`), stored in secure locations, and access is limited to authorized personnel only.

 ### Credential Priority